YerevaNN/Relation-extraction-pipeline/baselines/SciERC/README.md

-# Training SciERC
+# SciERC baseline

 * First you need to set up [SciERC](https://bitbucket.org/luanyi/scierc/src) repository.

 * Script requirements
     * [SciSpaCy](https://allenai.github.io/scispacy/)

+### Training instructions

 * For converting the data to the format accepted by SciERC you need to run:
     * `python prepare_input.py --input [the data json] --output [path for saving scierc jsona file] --output_whitespaces [path for saving temprorary file necessary for recovering after prediction]`

-* If the input is a text file, where every contains the ID of the sentence, a tab character, and the raw text of the sentence, we can use the following command:
-    * `python prepare_input.py --input ../../data/1.0alpha4.test.txt --text_mode
-    --output ../1.0alpha4.test.scierc.json
-    --output_whitespace ../1.0alpha4.test.scierc.whitespace`

 * Then you need to train the model following the [SciERC](https://bitbucket.org/luanyi/scierc/src) instructions
     * First, we need to generate ELMo vectors using `generate_elmo.py`.
-    Currently, the filenames are hardcoded in the script.
+    ~~Currently, the filenames are hardcoded in the script.
+    We have to edit the file for each run.~~
+    Filenames can be passed through argparse.
-    We have to edit the file for each run.
-The script produces huge HDF5 files, 558 / 76 / 162 MB for train/dev/test sets.
+    The script produces huge HDF5 files,
+    558 / 76 / 162 MB for train/dev/test sets.
     * Then we need to edit `experiments.conf`.
     * In `glove_300d_filtered` and `glove_300d_2w` set paths to `GloVe` files